richelbilderbeek/fairytale/README.md

 The dragon saw that in the future, the prince would come thim him.
 The dragon informed the wizard.
 The wizard had a plan.
-The wizard brew a potion.
+The wizard brewed a potion.
 and they lived happily ever after.